sonalilonkar1/toxic_comments_classification/EXPERIMENT_RUNBOOK.md

 ---
 ## Future Models
 Use this section to document upcoming baselines as they land:
-- **Naive Bayes / Random Forest / XGBoost:** planned to reuse TF-IDF features with model-specific hyperparameters and calibration wrappers.
+- **Naive Bayes / XGBoost:** planned to reuse TF-IDF features with model-specific hyperparameters and calibration wrappers.
 - **LSTM / DistilBERT:** will introduce tokenization configs, learning-rate schedulers, and GPU requirements; latency and calibration measurements will be logged alongside accuracy.

 For each new model, add: